EllenMengqiXu/Web_Scraper/README.md

 SCRAPY FRAMEWORK
 ===

-Use Scrapy framework to crawl information from advertising website.
+Use Scrapy framework to crawl information from website.
 ---

 In this project, I use scrapy framework to extract title, url, address, Zipcode and phone number from yelp, 168ganji and other Chinese restauarant advertising website.